nada123ahmed/galleria/README.md

 ### Continued development

-I would want to make it possible for a user prepare their own slideshows
+I would want to make it possible for a user prepare their own slideshows.
+UPDATE: [expanded version](https://github.com/Abrosss/galleria-expanded)

 ## Author